 I can’t NOT paint.
-My work is about my love for life, the animals, the land and most recently, my intrigue with the Maasai Culture, after having visited Kenya and Tanzania in 2013 and 2014.
+My work is about my love for life, the animals, the land and most recently, my intrigue with the oil painting on aluminum panels, after having visited Kenya and Tanzania in 2013 and 2014.

 I was given a gift that allows me to express my feelings on canvas.
 I call it a gift because painting, for me, has become effortless and blissful.

 My guides are the cave painters of 30,000 years ago.
 Their images are bold, majestic and alive.
 Perhaps because of the cave painters, it has always been my nature to shun formal art training.
 The creativity was already inside of me, and I feared formal training might somehow impair what was already present naturally.